agusrnfr/ING-2/README.md

 Install node and npm

-1- Installing node,  https://nodejs.org/es (deberia venir con npm)
+1- Installing node,  https://nodejs.org/es (should also install npm)

 2- npm install  (in main directory, this will install all dependecies)